SEX ADDICTION RECOVERY FOR COUPLES.

 Deep work for the couple to understand the reasons WHY the acting-out partner chose the harmful behaviors in the first place.
 These are first uncovered in individual therapy but then processed as a couple in couples therapy.

 Foundational couples therapy that allows the couple to work on intimacy (first emotional and eventually sexual) in their relationship.
 The restoration of intimacy in the couple is critical in the addicts healing journey.

-With dedication to this process, the cycle of sexual addiction can be broken and a journey of healing for the couple can gradually take place.
+With dedication to this process and a good therapy support team, the cycle of sexual addiction can be broken and a journey of healing for the couple can gradually take place.

 Johann Hari's TED talk provides a helpful way to think about what causes addiction.

 Discussions of porn are very common with couples. will not tell you whether to watch porn or not but I often discuss if and how it is impacting you as a couple.

 These videos are good conversation starters:

 When one partner in a heterosexual relationship is experiencing same sex attraction, it can cause confusion and a major disruption of trust.

 I work to support the couple in processing this experience and restore their relationship.
 You can start learning more about this situation by reading this article by Joe Kort.